Blazemeter/crane-hook/README.md

 kubectl apply -f kubernetes/teshook.yaml
 ```

 The pod will run the checks and exit with code 0 if all requirements are met, or 1 if any check fails.

+**NOTE**
+- If you deploy crane-hook manually, with `kubectl apply` method, make sure the environment variables are set correctly as per the type of crane installation.
+See Environment Variables below.

 ## Environment Variables